paulzer01/another-basic-twitter-clone/README.md

-# Deploying a PERN app to an AWS
+# Deploying a PERN app to AWS EC2
 ## Introduction
 This is a guide to setup a PostgreSQL, Express, React, Node full stack web application to an AWS EC2 instance running an Amazon Linux AMI 2.
 The setup will use PM2 as a cluster manager and NGINX as a reverse proxy.
 We will use RDS to deply the PSQL database.